dgaydukov/cert-aws/files/sa.md

 ###### Elastic Beanstalk
 Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.
 It keeps the provisioning of building blocks (EC2/RDS/ELB/Auto Scaling/CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code
-You simply upload a `.war` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
+You simply upload a `.war/.jar` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
 Yet developer has a right to manage all infrastructure provided by beanstalk.
 EB using cloudformation template that build your configuration.
-After successfull deployment you can see your rds/ec2/elb and configure them separately.``
+After successfull deployment you can see your rds/ec2/elb and configure them separately.
 Keep in mind that for prod deployment it's better to use your own cloudformation script and manage infra with it, eb is good for testing purposes, PoC.
+With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use coretton as jdk (same true for other popular env like node.js/tomcat and so on..)

 ###### Database Migration Service
 DMS - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.